python/cpython/Doc/library/logging.rst

    use keywords in the format string, together with a single dictionary argument.)

-   There are three keyword arguments in *kwargs* which are inspected: *exc_info* which, if it does not evaluate as false, causes exception information to be added to the logging message.
+   There are three keyword arguments in *kwargs* which are inspected: *exc_info* which, if true, causes exception information to be added to the logging message.
 If an exception tuple (in the format returned by :func:`sys.exc_info`) or an exception instance is provided, it is used;
    otherwise, :func:`sys.exc_info` is called to get the exception information.